trainerday/cycling-metrics/README.md

 const trainingStress = cm.getTrainingStress(100, intervals) //ftp watts + intervals
 console.log(trainingStress)
 //100  60 minutes @100w with 100w ftp by definition is ts = 100

+If you look at the tests there are many other methods.
+We will add more examples here. getIntensityFactor getPowerDurationCurve getMergedPDCurve - Will show a 7 day power curve best overlaying a 90 day power curve for example getCTL - Chronic Training Load getTSB - New and not finished yet

 ```